 All human institutions exist to improve the lives of someone, in the abstract, but each has its own abilities which can be used to solve particular problems.
 The means of an institution drives the ends to which it is used.
 Central banks can print new money and use that money to buy government bonds.
 They can use that ability to change the ratio of base money to government bonds in the economy and hence increase or decrease the rate of spending.
 Likewise, the government can borrow and spend directly, which many economists believe can also increase the rate of spending.
 But ultimately, whether thru fiscal or monetary policy, macroeconomic policy is able to adjust aggregate demand (AD).
 By controlling aggregate demand, macroeconomists hope to stabilize inflation and unemployment.

 Speed of Price Adjustment

-Because prices are somewhat sticky, aggregate demand policy has an impact on relative prices: slowly adjusting prices are too high relative to quickly adjusting prices in times of decreasing AD and vice versa in times of increasing AD.
+Because prices are somewhat sticky, aggregate demand policy has an impact on relative prices: slowly adjusting prices are too high relative to quickly adjusting prices in times of decreasing AD and vice versa.
 Wages, being slow to change relative to many other goods, tend to be too high during recessions for the employment market to clear (in other words, unemployment is too high).
 Given that markets for goods with quickly adjusting prices clear almost no matter what monetary policy is, perhaps AD policy should focus on stabilizing prices of goods which are most costly to adjust.
 If policymakers cannot observe which prices are stickiest, or if adjustment costs vary over time, it is perhaps best to target a broad index of prices rather than trying to micromanage which prices specifically to target.

 Relative Importance of Disequlibrium